srl-labs/vscode-containerlab/README.md

 ## Requirements

-- **containerlab** must be installed and accessible in your system `PATH`.
+- **containerlab** must be installed.
 The extension will offer to install it if not found.
+- You must be in the `clab_admins` and `docker` group.
+Podman is not supported for runtime features.
 - (Optional) **Edgeshark** for packet capture features - can be installed directly from the extension using the "Install Edgeshark" command.